-Field Description

-Date format Define the format of the date.
-Three options are available:

-US format MM/DD/YYYY

-UK format DD/MM/YYYY

-International format YYYY/MM/DD
+Field Description Date format Define the format of the date.
+Three options are available: US format MM/DD/YYYY UK format DD/MM/YYYY International format YYYY/MM/DD Placeholder The text entered in this field displays as gray text in the Date field on the form prior to a user entering information.
+It can be useful to enter the format of the date that you want the user to put into the field on the form.
 Allow dates Controls whether dates are allowed only in the past, only in the future, or any dates.
 For example, when entering a date of birth, it would only be dates in the past and not the future that would be required.
+Past date restriction Creates a window of the dates that the user of the form can access, for example setting 14 days will create a window of just 14 days in the past that the user can access.
+Future date restriction Creates a window of the dates that the user of the form can access, for example setting 14 days will create a window of just 14 days in the future that the user can access.